jlewis92/DevToArticleRepo/markdown/resumeChallenge.md

 ### Both

-Generally, I've worked much more heavily WPF when building frontends which uses XAML.
+Generally, I've worked much more heavily WPF when building frontend's which uses XAML.
 I think as an observation between the 2, I've found that it's probably easier to place your content where you want it to go with XAML (I tend to not find my self googling how to centre content anyway!) but actually styling elements within XAML is much harder.

 ## AWS setup